-- The fair values of accounts receivable (except for long term accounts receivable), cash these instruments. - flows using rates currently available for receivables and credit facilities on similar terms.
+- The fair values of accounts receivable (except for long term accounts receivable), cash and short-term deposits, credit facilities, accounts and notes payable and other financial liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - The fair value of long-term accounts receivable is estimated by discounting future cash flows using rates currently available for receivables and credit facilities on similar terms.